What Is Teen Narcissistic Personality Disorder?

 Characterized by people suffering a traumatic event earlier in life, leading to them fantasizing about lofty plots and goals that will “right them” in others’ eyes

-Treatment for Teen Narcissistic Personality Disorder begins with therapists helping the teens to address any underlying insecurities, shame, depression, or other negative belief systems.
+Teen Narcissistic Personality Disorder treatment begins with therapists helping the teens to address any underlying insecurities, shame, depression, or other negative belief systems.

 Then, therapists help teens to address the behaviors that stem from these individual belief systems and habits, and begin to implement new behaviors and actions that help teens to interact with others appropriately and behave more considerately.
 This will build the foundation for teens to begin forming lasting healthy relationships.

 Therapists will also help teens eventually develop a sense of awareness and empathy for others, as they learn to extend their thoughts toward others’ desires, needs, and ambitions.

 At times, medication may be used during teen narcissistic personality disorder treatment to help provide relief from symptoms of Anxiety or Depression, especially in instances where the disorders are co-occurring.
 In these cases, medication is not provided as a cure for the Narcissism, but rather, as a way to help keep feelings of low self-worth, guilt, and/or shame at bay, while undergoing treatment.

 How does talk therapy, which requires people to talk about themselves, help people who are already obsessed with themselves?